+II.B.3.a)

+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core)

+II.B.3.b)

+Subspecialty physician faculty members must:

+II.B.3.b).(1)

+have current certification in the subspecialty by the American Board of Otolaryngology - Head and Neck Surgery or possess qualifications judged acceptable to the Review Committee.
+(Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

+II.B.3.b).(1).(a)

+The Review Committee for Otolaryngology - Head and Neck Surgery does not accept alternate qualifications for core physician faculty members.
+(Core)

+II.B.3.c)

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Obstetrics and Gynecology or Urology, or the American Osteopathic Board of Obstetrics and Gynecology, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c).(1) There must be physician faculty members with special interest and expertise in anorectal disorders (fecal incontinence, functional anorectal pain, and functional defecation disorders) and rectovaginal and anovaginal fistulae. ^(Core) II.B.3.c).(1).(a) These faculty members may include a colorectal surgeon, gastroenterologist, and/or female pelvic medicine and reconstructive surgery subspecialist.
-A female pelvic medicine and reconstructive surgery subspecialist must have qualifications acceptable to the Review Committee. ^(Core) II.B.4.
-Core Faculty Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core)
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
+(Core)

+II.B.4.
+Core Faculty

+Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
+(Core)